J. J. McAlester: Business Career and founding McAlester

 By 1870, McAlester was running his own business at the "Crossroads" in Indian Territory, which later became McAlester, Oklahoma.
 He sold everyday goods and tools, and provided a stable supply of imported manufactured goods to Choctaw people in the area.
 He lobbied Missouri–Kansas–Texas Railroad to bring the railroad through the Crossroads with trains first arriving in 1872.
 His role in bringing the railroads to the area led to the first post office for the area being dubbed "McAlester."

 Using the knowledge he had gotten from Weldon, McAlester was able to make many lucrative coal claims in the area and to establish what eventually became McAlester Coal Mining Co.
 Since there was not enough labor in the Choctaw Nation to support the growing coal industry, immigrant workers from the United States and Europe were recruited to work in the mines, including a large Carpatho-Russian community.

 His trading company, J. J. McAlester Mercantile Company, was the unofficial company store for some miners since portions of their pay was issued in the form of scrip redeemable only at the store.
 Some miners pay was also directly paid from the company to McAlester to cover debts or as store credit.
 A review of his stores sale logs show price discrepancies between customers purchasing the same item, indicating some price discrimination, but no clear pattern of discrimination was determined.

 McAlester's selling of coal caused conflict with Choctaw Nation Chief Coleman Cole.
 Under Choctaw law, any tribal citizen who sold "part of the land" was to be sentenced to death and Cole interpreted the coal sales as a violation of the law.
-After McAlester was arrest by Choctaw Lighthorse alongside two other intermarried whites, the three men escaped.
+After McAlester was arrested by Choctaw Lighthorse alongside two other intermarried whites, the three men escaped.
 McAlester claimed he later messaged Cole and settled the dispute, while other accounts say he lived in exile in the Muscogee Nation until the end of Cole's term in 1878.
 (Note: Paul Nesbitt wrote that McAlester settled the dispute with Cole, citing McAlester; John Bartlett Meserve wrote that McAlester lived in the Muscogee Nation the remainder of Cole's term.)
 In the 1880s, Green McCurtain led an unsuccessful effort to nationalize the Choctaw Nation's coal deposits.